-I’m a big fan of skillet suppers like this Skillet Scalloped Potatoes with Ham and Peas recipe that I’m sharing today.
+I’m a big fan of skillet suppers like this gluten-free Skillet Scalloped Potatoes with Ham and Peas recipe that I’m sharing today.
 I love skillet suppers all year long, but especially during the summer.
 You can get a wonderful one-dish meal and—bonus—you don’t have to turn on the oven.
 Who doesn’t love that?

 So when I got a chance to check out my friend Alea Milham’s (Premeditated Leftovers) new cookbook, Prep Ahead Meals from Scratch: Quick and Easy Batch Cooking Techniques and Recipes That Save You Time and Money, I honed in on several skillet suppers including this Skillet Scalloped Potatoes with Ham and Peas recipe.
 If you’re a gfe reader, you know that I appreciate comfort food and every element of this recipe says comfort food to me.
 Delicious comfort food!

 I’ve made scalloped potatoes in the oven many times—even with ham—but I’ve never thought of making them on the stove top.
 But Alea did!
 This is really a terrific dish and it comes together easily.
 I’m a pea lover, but if you’re not, you can simply leave them out or perhaps substitute corn.
 I bet that would also yield a delicious dish!